Alluxio/alluxio/docs/en/Mounting-Alluxio-FS-with-FUSE.md

 ## `write(int fd, const void* buf, size_t count)`
 (see also `man 2 write`)

-A write system call will only succeed when `fd` refers to a Alluxio file that has been previously opened  with the `O_WRONLY` flag.
+A write system call will only succeed when `fd` refers to an Alluxio file that has been previously opened  with the `O_WRONLY` flag.

 # Performance considerations